dan-giddins/pixel-art-extractor/README.md

 A python script to extract the original pixel art from an image, even if the pixel art has been scaled, translated, or rotated.

+positional arguments:
+  source_image          Filepath to the source image.

+optional arguments:
+  -h, --help            show this help message and exit -b, --border          Add a white border to the image.
+  -s SCALE, --scale SCALE
+                        Value to scale the final image up by.

 Source image:

 <img src="https://user-images.githubusercontent.com/16902799/112755782-2b7a2600-8fda-11eb-9803-ca76b0e38600.png" width="50%">